BingU-CS457-CS557/thrift-tutorial/README.md

-# thrift-lab
+# thrift-tutorial

-In this tutorial, we're going to develop a simple remote calculator using Apache Thrift.
-The client sends an RPC call to the server, giving details of the operation to be performed and the server returns the result.
+In this tutorial, we will walk through the Apacha Thrift tutorial code creating a simple remote calculator service.
+The client sends an RPC call to the server, giving details of the operation to be performed, and the server returns the result.

+The tutorial code is taken from the ```tutorial``` folder in Apache Thrift release 0.13.0.
+Modifications are made to use the correct paths on remote.cs.binghamton.edu environment.
+We also included wrapper scripts, server.sh and client.sh, to set proper environment variables (in case of C++) and set dependent jar library classpath (in case of Java) before running the program.

 ## Setting up the Environment

 1. Open the terminal/login to your remote machine and make sure you're in bash shell:
 ```
-vchaska1@remote07:~$ bash
+cs557-inst@remote07:~$ bash
-vchaska1@remote07:~$ echo $0
+cs557-inst@remote07:~$ echo $0
 bash
-vchaska1@remote07:~$
+cs557-inst@remote07:~$
 ```

 2. Add the thrift compiler path to your PATH environment variable:
 ```
-export PATH=$PATH:/home/yaoliu/src_code/local/bin
+export PATH=$PATH:/home/cs557-inst/local/bin
-export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"/home/yaoliu/src_code/local/lib"
+export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"/home/cs557-inst/local/lib"
 ```
 OR